cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 YAML, as a language, is great for declaring simple to moderate configurations, but sometimes just using a declarative language is not enough.
 One might need some conditional execution or an easy way to generate multiple similar tasks.
-Most continuous integration services solve this problem by introducing special a special domain specific language (DSL) into the existing YAML.
+Most continuous integration services solve this problem by introducing a special domain specific language (DSL) into the existing YAML.
 In case of Cirrus CI, we have the [`only_if` keyword](writing-tasks.md#conditional-task-execution) for conditional execution and [`matrix` modification](writing-tasks.md#matrix-modification) for generating similar tasks.
 These options are mostly hacks to work around the declarative nature of YAML where in reality an imperative language would be a better fit.
 This is why Cirrus CI allows tasks to be configured in Starlark in addition to YAML.